Moray Coast Trail

 with Dava Way and Moray Way

 "This superb guidebook makes the perfect companion" - Cameron McNeish

 This book describes two contrasting routes in north-east Scotland: the Moray Coast Trail from Forres to Cullen beside the Moray Firth, and the Dava Way, an inland route from Grantown to Forres.
 The Moray Coast Trail consists of 44 miles/70 km of beach walking, coastal paths, quiet roads and old railways.
 Its views are across coves, beaches and skerries to the vastness of the Moray Firth and the North Sea.
 The Dava Way extends for 23 miles/38 km inland with vistas of mountain, moorland and farmland.

-We also introduce the Moray Way, a concept combining most of the above two routes with part of the Speyside Way to form a 95-mile circuit of considerable beauty and historical interest.
+We also describe the Moray Way, a concept combining most of the above two routes with part of the Speyside Way to form a 96-mile circuit of considerable beauty and historical interest.

 This guidebook contains all you need to plan and enjoy your holiday on and near the Moray Firth:

 - detailed description of the Moray Coast Trail from west to east, and Dava Way from south to north

 - summaries of distance, terrain and refreshments for each section

 - planning information for travel by car, bus and plane